build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 In this file you make the following changes:

-* Add a new function named **get_username** that takes a Cognito JSON Web Token, validates it, and retrieves the username from the token.
+* On lines 62-75, you create a new function named **get_username** that takes a Cognito JSON Web Token, validates it, and retrieves the username from the token.

 After you make the changes, you can deploy them by executing **make backend**.
+You may need to **Control-C** to close your locally hosted frontend interface first.

 Once the backend completes deployment of your changes, start the frontend web server again by executing **make frontend-serve**.

 Now return to the locally hosted user interface at [http://localhost:8080](http://localhost:8080/).
 This will generate a request to list the shopping cart contents from your deployed **aws-serverless-shopping-cart-shop-ListCartFunction-<hash>** AWS Lambda function.

-Next, return to the AWS X-Ray console.
+Next, return to the AWS X-Ray console and select **Traces** under the X-Ray traces menu.
 You should now be able to filter your traces by username.
+You will do this next.

 AWS X-Ray allows you to build queries to quickly zero in on traces.
 Select the **Refine query by** drop down menu and choose Node.
 Next, type **list** to narrow the node list and then select the **aws-serverless-shopping-cart-shop-ListCartFunction-<hash>** AWS Lambda function and select **Add to query**.

 Next, select the **Refine query by** drop down menu and select **username** under User annotations:

 ![AWS X-Ray refine query by username annotation](images/x-ray-build-query-refine-by-username-annotation.png)

+If you don't see any results, change the timeframe from to a longer period such as **1h** and make sure the text box for filtering data is empty.

 From here, select your username and click **Add to query**: